Aniangelsuperbat1/Aniangelsuperbat1/README.md

 Hello I am Patrick Zhen!
-A software engineer who loves to code and build dope stuff!
+A software developer who loves to code and build dope stuff!
 Check out my fun and awesome projects, I cannot wait for you to see all the cool stuff I have built!!
 And thank you for stopping by and checking out my projects.

 [![Aniangelsuperbat1 GitHub stats](https://github-readme-stats.vercel.app/api?username=Aniangelsuperbat1&show_icons=true&theme=dark)](https://github.com/Aniangelsuperbat1/github-readme-stats)